This page is under development

 - Ordinary differential equations (ode's): Depending on the model for individuals, pde's for populations can sometimes be reduced to a finite set of ode's that include particular changes in i-states, sharing the advantages of pde's over ode's.
 This is called the linear chain trick, where not only numbers of individuals, but also total length (of all individuals combined), surface area and volumes are followed.
-It can only be applied to DEB models using additional approximations, such as assuming equal reserve density for all individuals.
+It can only be applied to DEB models using additional approximations, such as assuming equal reserve density for all individuals, while DEB theory actually implies that small-bodied individuals follow fluctuations in food density faster than big-bodied ones.
 The simplification is both the strength and the weakness of ode's, and still attractive if changes in states of individuals have little effect on population dynamics.
 While for micro-organisms this might hold by rough first approximation, for other organisms this might not be realistic: the contribution of neonates to reproduction easily dominates the increase in numbers because of the interest-on-interest principle.
-Energy and mass conservation can only be respected in a very crude way with the ode-approach.
+Energy and mass conservation can only be respected in a very crude way with the ode-approach, although event-driven stochastic ode's have been formulated that respect mass conservation.
 Population models in the past (before 1980 say) ignore the state of individuals and just follow total mass or number of individuals.
 Since pde's can been seen as an infinitely large set of coupled ode's, it is easy to see the substantial simplification that is obtained by ode's, compared to pde's.
 This simplicity allows the partitionning of space into cells, each with its own population and immigration/emigration rules: the meta-population models.